DanRoscigno/Recipes/website/recipes/PumpkinApplePancakes.md

 - 3 Tablespoons canned pumpkin
 - 1 cup chopped apple

+### Pumpkin pie spice

+If you do not have pumpkin pie spice make your own:

+- 1-1/2 teaspoons ground cinnamon
+- 1/4 teaspoon ground nutmeg
+- 1/4 teaspoon ground ginger
+- 1/8 teaspoon ground cloves
 ## Instructions

 Measure out the milk.
 Add the vinegar.
 Allow to sit for about 5 minutes.
 If you have buttermilk you can use ¾ cup of that instead.
 I love buttermilk but I rarely have any so I just do it this way.